thomaspoignant/go-feature-flag/website/docs/go_module/target_user.md

 ```
 Variation methods take the feature **flag key**, a **user**, and a **default value**.

-The default value is return when an error is encountered _(`ffclient` not initialized, variation with wrong type, flag does not exist ...)._
+The default value is returned when an error is encountered _(`ffclient` not initialized, variation with wrong type, flag does not exist ...)._

-In the example, if the flag `your.feature.key` does not exists, result will be `false`.
+In the example, if the flag `your.feature.key` does not exist, result will be `false`.
 Not that you will always have a usable value in the result.

 ## Variation details